jeff4/bionotes.github.io/_comp/javascript.md

 	* When using window-specific features, it is often good to include the `window.`- prefix. eg, `window.innerWidth` is clearer than just `innerWidth`.

 ### 15.1.4 Scripts all share a namespace p.
 727
+* Module-based scripts are clean b/c functions, classes, variabless, etc are private to their module.
+(Unless one of those items are explicitly exported with the `export` or `object.export` keywords.)